vimlesh-gupta/Blinkit/README.md

 ## 📄 License

 © 2025 Vimlesh Gupta.
-All rights reserved.
+This project is open-source and available under the MIT License.
-This project is for educational and demo purposes only.
-Do not reuse, modify, or redistribute without permission.
+You are free to use, modify, and distribute it with proper attribution.